Tests of the Atomki anomaly in lepton pair decays of heavy mesons: Conclusions

-{\it \bf 4.
-Conclusions. } The hypothetical light vector boson $X17$, proposed as a solution for the anomaly observed in lepton-pair production of $^8$Be$^*$ and $^4$He transitions, can be studied in the clean environment provided by vector to pseudoscalar heavy mesons transitions in Belle, Belle II and BESIII factories.
+The hypothetical light vector boson $X17$, proposed as a solution for the anomaly observed in lepton-pair production of $^8$Be$^*$ and $^4$He transitions, can be studied in the clean environment provided by vector to pseudoscalar heavy mesons transitions in Belle, Belle II and BESIII factories.
 These $H^*(Q\bar{q})\to H(Q\bar{q})e^+e^-$ decays are free from theoretical uncertainties associated to nuclear effects.
-We have used the HQET+VMD framework to model the hadronic form factors of $1^-\to 0^-$ meson transitions, however our results are little-dependent on the model's uncertainties because the rates are normalized to the dominant $H^* \to H\gamma$ electromagnetic decays.
-Although all branching fractions of the considered heavy meson channels exhibit some sensitivity to the effects of the $X17$ boson, decays of $D^{*+}$ and $D_s^{*+}$ mesons turn out to be the most sensitive ones.
-Improved measurements of these leptonic decay channels can set additional powerful constraints on the $X17$ boson couplings to ordinary fermions or, eventually, confirm the existence of this light boson.
+We have used the HQET+VMD framework to model the hadronic form factors of $1^-\to 0^-$ meson transitions, however our results are little-dependent on hadronic uncertainties because the rates are normalized to the dominant $H^* \to H\gamma$ electromagnetic decays and the dominant contributions in most channels are dominated by photon emission off the light quarks in this model.